flatironinstitute/sciware/10_EnvShell/main.md

 ### Accessing git branch (bash)

 - Homebrew bash autocompletion / git comes with `__git_ps1` predefined to display the branch.
-- Otherwise you can use this to find the active git branch:
+- Otherwise you can use the following function to find the active git branch.

 ```sh
   function parse_git_branch {
     git symbolic-ref --short HEAD 2> /dev/null